 Study at a University dedicated to health sciences education and improving lives.
 Occupational Therapy education began at St. Ambrose in 1989 and offers the first accredited, entry-level doctoral program in Iowa.

-Experiential learning takes place in labs, during community outreach, and in fieldwork experiences.
-OT students also partner with students in other SAU health science programs with a focus on occupation-based, person-centered, inter-professional client care.
+Experiential and interactive learning takes place in labs, during community outreach, and in fieldwork experiences.
+OT students also partner with students in other St. Ambrose health science programs with a focus on occupation-based, person-centered, inter-professional client care.

 Our faculty combine clinical experience with passionate dedication to their students, clients, and profession.
 Proof of their commitment is in our students who have an excellent NBCOT certification exam pass rate.

 Our graduates work at hospitals, healthcare facilities, rehabilitation centers, and many others.

 The entry-level occupational therapy doctoral degree program at St. Ambrose University is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 ACOTEONLINE.ORG